How to Make Great Money as a Freelance Translator

 Remote.co

-As the name suggests, only accepts job postings from companies seeking remote workers.
-You probably won’t find translation job listings every day, but the website is worth checking.
+As the name suggests, it only accepts job postings from companies seeking remote workers.
+Although you probably won’t find translation job listings daily, the website is worth checking.

 TranslatorsCafe

-TranslatorsCafe.com is another huge community of language pros with discussion forums, articles, a directory, and a job board.
+TranslatorsCafe.com is another massive community of language pros with discussion forums, articles, a directory, and a job board.

 Translation Service Providers